SamiraDesh/IndivNA/README.md

 There is no constraint on the number of nodes or covariates.
 However, only binary nodes and binary or scaled, continuous covariates are permissible.

 # IndivIsing
 Estimates the static or temporal network.
 It only supports lag-1 factorization in estimating temporal networks.
+The following input parameters need to be specified:
-In addition to the dataset, the following input parameters need to be specified:
+1. `data`, would be the training portion of the original data set in case of data splitting inference and the entire data set otherwise.
-1. `y_index` and `x_index`, the indices of the nodes and individual characteristics, respectively.
+2. `y_index` and `x_index`, the indices of the nodes and individual characteristics, respectively.
-2. `networkModel`, 'static' or 'temporal' as appropriate.
+3. `networkModel`, 'static' or 'temporal' as appropriate.
-3. `timepoint`, column name of the timepoint variable for the construction of temporal networks.
+4. `timepoint`, column name of the timepoint variable for the construction of temporal networks.
 If `networkModel='static'`, then need not be specified.
-4. `family`, must be 'binomial' since it is the only supported type for nodes.
+5. `family`, must be 'binomial' since it is the only supported type for nodes.
-5. `lowerbound.lambda`, minimum value of tuning parameter lambda (regularization parameter).
+6. `lowerbound.lambda`, minimum value of tuning parameter lambda (regularization parameter).
 If one has two networks of different sample sizes but the same number of parameters p, they can be directly compared by setting this value equal to sqrt(log(p)/n), n being the number of observations in the smaller group.
-6. `gamma`, hyperparameter gamma in the extended BIC.
+7. `gamma`, hyperparameter gamma in the extended BIC.
-7. `AND`, can be TRUE of FALSE to indicate whether the AND-rule or the OR-rule should be used to define the edges in the network.
+8. `AND`, can be TRUE of FALSE to indicate whether the AND-rule or the OR-rule should be used to define the edges in the network.

 Some important results returned by IndivIsing are:
 1. `estimated_thresholds` and `estimated_coeff_raw`, the estimated intercepts and coefficients in the extended Ising model, respectively.